-IV Certification and Certificate Programs
+IV Therapy Certification

 IV therapy certificate program topics of study include refresher courses in anatomy, physiology and health care laws.
+Students also usually have supervised clinical work.
+Class topics include:

 - IV solution concentrations